phac-nml/biohansel/docs/source/index.rst

 This tool works on genome assemblies (FASTA files) or reads (FASTQ files)!
 Accepts Gzipped FASTA/FASTQ files as input!

 Biohansel includes 33 base-pair k-mer SNV genotyping schemes focused on *Salmonella enterica* subsp. enterica serovars.
+K-mers can be any length as long as they are a odd number.

-Currently, there are schemes for the following *Salmonella* serovars:
+Currently, there are subtyping schemes for the following *Salmonella* serovars:

 - Heidelberg